OmarElhagagy/tailored/README.md

 - Backend is built with Express.js and MongoDB
 - Admin dashboard is built with Next.js
 - All components use TypeScript for better type safety

+## Troubleshooting

+If you encounter any issues:

+1. Make sure MongoDB is installed and running
+2. Check that all dependencies are installed correctly
+3. Check the terminal output for specific error messages
+4. For dependency issues, try deleting the node_modules folder and running `npm install` again

 ## License